home-assistant/developers.home-assistant/blog/2024-05-19-fix_zoneinfo_blocking_io.md

 Examining `dt_util.DEFAULT_TIME_ZONE` directly is deprecated and `dt_util.get_default_time_zone()` should be used instead.

-If your integration needs to construct `ZoneInfo` objects in the event loop, it is recommended to use the (`aiozoneinfo` library)[https://pypi.org/project/aiozoneinfo/].
+If your integration needs to construct `ZoneInfo` objects in the event loop, it is recommended to use the [`aiozoneinfo` library](https://pypi.org/project/aiozoneinfo/).